-As the size of aircraft fleets continues to increase worldwide, coupled with the increased annual growth rate of the global air traffic passenger demand, many airline carriers have been forced into a reduction in the number of flight schedules due to a shortage of pilots.
+As the size of the aircraft fleet continues to increase worldwide, coupled with the increased annual growth rate of the global air traffic passenger demand, many airline carriers have been forced into a reduction in the number of flight schedules due to a shortage of pilots.
 This dearth in number of pilots leading to the capping of the amount of embarked upon flights also created a sudden surge in the number of flight cancellations.

 In August 2017, Horizon Air, the Seattle-based affiliate of Alaska Airlines, was forced to reduce its busy summer schedule causing them to cancel more than 300 flights in June.
 Earlier in the year, Republic Airways had filed for bankruptcy protection blaming, in part, a lack of qualified pilots.
 In Europe, Ryanair, canceled more than 2,000 flights before its lighter winter timetable began, due to insufficiency in the amount of available pilots.